 - Vegan M&M type chocolate candies – if you don’t have any candies, you can substitute in 1 cup of chocolate chips, chocolate chunks, raisins, chopped nuts, or even your own unique blend of these cookie mix-ins!

 While M&M cookies are a classic cookie flavor and the cookie base can easily be made without eggs or dairy, M&M candies are not vegan.
 M&M candies contain milk ingredients, carmine (from crushed female cochineal insects) and beeswax for glazing agents.
 The good news is that whether you’re preparing these dairy-free & egg-free cookie mix jars for someone who’s vegan or has a milk or egg allergy, there are a few vegan options for the polka dots in these cookies.
-Suggestions include Unreal Dark Chocolate Quinoa Crispy Quinoa Gems (don’t worry, they don’t taste like quinoa, but are a lot like rise crisp in chocolate), No Whey!
-No No’s, and Little Secrets Chocolate Pieces.
+Suggestions include Unreal Dark Chocolate Quinoa Crispy Quinoa Gems (don’t worry, they don’t taste like quinoa, but are a lot like rise crisp in chocolate) and No Whey!
+No No’s.

 3. Cookie Recipe Instructions